kevinpollet/tlsmux/README.md

 ### TLSHandler

-The `TLSHandler` struct is an `Handler` implementation allowing to terminate the TLS connection with the configured `tls.Config`.
+The `TLSHandler` struct is a `Handler` implementation allowing to terminate the TLS connection with the configured `tls.Config`.
 Thus, the `net.Conn` parameter of a `TLSHandler` if of type `tls.Conn`.
 Implementations are responsible for closing the connection.